apache/airflow/docs/executor/kubernetes.rst

 It's important to note while Airflow overwrites these fields, they **can not be left blank**.
 If these fields do not exist, kubernetes can not load the yaml into a Kuberentes V1Pod

-2. Each airflow ``pod_template_file`` must have a container named ``base`` at the ``pod.spec.containers[0]`` position
+2. Each airflow ``pod_template_file`` must have a container named "base" at the ``pod.spec.containers[0]`` position

 Airflow uses the ``pod_template_file`` by making certain assumptions about the structure of the template.
 When airflow creates the worker pod's command, it assumes that the airflow worker container part exists at the beginning of the container array.
-It then assumes that the container is named "base" when it merges this pod with internal configs.
-Users are more than welcome to create sidecar containers after this required container.
+It then assumes that the container is named ``base`` when it merges this pod with internal configs. you are more than welcome to create sidecar containers after this required container.

 With these requirements in mind, here are some examples of basic pod_template_file yaml files.